zookz/cordova-plugin-health/README.md

 - sourceName: {type: String} the name of the app that produced the data (as it appears to the user)
 - unit: {type: String} the unit of measurement
 - value: the actual value
+- id: (only on iOS) the unique identifier of that measurement

 Example values: